Consumer Medicine Information

 Your doctor will discuss the risks and benefits of using LINCOCIN during pregnancy.

-2. your child to be treated was born premature.
+2. your child who is to be treated was born prematurely or was of low birth weight.

 3. you have or have ever had any of the following conditions: